 Property Description Date Format Select the date format that will be used throughout the application (i.e grids, forms and during editing).
 More information below.
 Time Format Select the time format that will be used throughout the application (i.e grids, forms and during editing).
 More information below.
 Timestamp Format Select the timestamp format that will be used throughout the application (i.e grids, forms and during editing).
 More information below.

-Format Numbers Specifies how numbers will be formatted.
+Numbers Format Specifies how numbers will be formatted.
+Decimal Number Format Specifies how decimal numbers will be formatted.
 Null String This is the string representation of the null value.
 This string is the readable form of null and appears in grids, forms, exports and during editing.